Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Data set

 \subsection{UHE directional gamma-ray limits}

-In the current analysis, we employ directional limits on the ultra-high-energy gamma rays derived by the Pierre Auger Observatory~\cite{Aab:2014bha} and the Telescope Array experiment~\cite{Abbasi:2019mwi}.
+In the current analysis, we employ directional limits on the ultra-high-energy gamma rays derived by the Pierre Auger Observatory~\cite{Aab:2014bha, Aab:2016bpi} and the Telescope Array experiment~\cite{Abbasi:2020jgq}.

 Auger limits are derived for the declination from $-85^{\circ}$ to $+20^{\circ}$ in the energy range from $10^{17.3}$ eV to $10^{18.5}$ eV, based on the the sample of hybrid events collected between January 2005 and September 2011.
 No photon point source has been detected, and an upper limit on the photon flux is available for every direction.
 These limits are set for a pixel size of $1.0^\circ$.
+We also use a separate point source limit derived by Auger under the same experimental conditions for the Galactic Centre direction in Ref.~\cite{Aab:2016bpi}.

 TA limits are based on the Telescope Array surface detector (SD) data obtained during 9 years of observation, with the range of covered declinations $-15.7^{\circ} \leq \delta \leq +85^{\circ}$.
 As with the Auger case, photon sources are not detected, and upper limits are derived for the point-source flux of UHE $\gamma$-rays with energies greater than $10^{18.0}$, $10^{18.5}$, $10^{19.0}$, $10^{19.5}$ and $10^{20.0}$~eV with pixel sizes of $3.00^\circ$, $2.92^\circ$, $2.64^\circ$, $2.21^\circ$ and $2.06^\circ$ respectively.
 For the present study, we employ the TA limits derived in the ``real'' background scenario of the mixed nuclei corresponding to the observed mean $\ln A$.